Entergy urges residents to conserve electricity to avoid rolling outages - The Vicksburg Post

 Entergy urges residents to conserve electricity to avoid rolling outages

-Entergy Mississippi customers are asked to voluntarily reduce their electricity usage, especially between 5 p.m. and 9 p.m.
+Entergy Mississippi has asked its customers to voluntarily reduce their electricity usage, especially between 5 p.m. and 9 p.m.
 Monday.

-This unusual request is due to the demand for electricity potentially exceeding the available generation due to the extreme cold and weather conditions currently impacting our service territory.
+The request is due to the demand for electricity potentially exceeding the available generation due to the extreme cold and weather conditions currently impacting the company’s service territory.
 Current load forecasts are approaching an all-time peak, even greater than those experienced during the polar vortex of January 2019.

-The company’s reliability coordinator, the Midcontinent Independent System Operator, has made this request to Entergy and other utilities in its footprint, including other utilities in our area.
+The company’s reliability coordinator, the Midcontinent Independent System Operator, made this request to Entergy and other utilities in its footprint, including other utilities in Mississippi.
 If the power supply cannot meet the demand, then periodic power outages would be needed to prevent an extensive power outage that could last an extended period.

+Earlier Monday, electric utilities in Texas instituted rolling blackouts to help avert outages caused by high demand.

 “We apologize for any inconvenience this request may cause,” said Haley Fisackerly, Entergy Mississippi president and CEO.
 “The extreme temperatures over consecutive days are driving up electricity usage.
 This is an unusual situation driven by extreme weather conditions that much of the country is experiencing.
 We are working to respond and bring the electric system back to a normal operational state as soon as possible.”